 All Platforms Must Comply With Federal Guidelines

-Rest assured that all healthcare providers, including licensed online therapists, are legally held to abide by stringent guidelines determined by federal laws.
+Rest assured that all healthcare providers, including licensed online therapists, are legally bound to abide by stringent guidelines determined by federal laws.
 You may be familiar with these government laws created under the Health Insurance Portability and Accountability Act, commonly known as HIPAA laws.

 In addition, there are also state-level policies and laws applied to guarantee your information stays safe and your privacy remains protected.
 If you have any questions about an online platform’s privacy guidelines, go the extra mile to review their standards.
 Always be sure to check that an online therapy platform is HIPAA-compliant before signing up.
 You may also want to ask about their record-keeping practices to put your mind at ease.